 You see, years ago - maybe ten? twelve? - there was a pumpkin shortage in my local grocery stores.
 Just in time for fall, too.
 I'm not sure what the deal was, whether the pumpkin crops were afflicted by drought/pumpkin-specific pests or if there was a distribution issue, but all my pumpkin bread plans that year were put on hold for weeks.

-First world problems, obviously, but since then I’ve developed a habit of casually picking up a few cans of pumpkin puree here and there, just in case something like that happens again.
+The epitome of first world problems, of course, but since then I've developed a habit of casually picking up a few cans of pumpkin puree here and there, just in case something like that happens again.

 The steps are pretty straightforward.
 You'll mix the wet and dry ingredients separately, and then stir the dry ingredients into the bowl with the wet until just combined.
 Pour it all in the loaf pan and bake.